cericha/battleship/ISMCTS_README.md

 - Ignoring nodes which read the same "board" as other nodes have chosen, or having that be part of the calculation (if two nodes reach the same determinization from different steps, it's the same board state at that time)

 - Using other UCT / UCB1 algorithms, changing the weights, and seeing if the results improve

+- Smaller boards show better results, as large boards have very large information sets, and the depth of the tree is as a result smaller.